 Inside, you will find elaborately decorated rooms along with period furnishings and vintage heirlooms.

 You will learn about the history of the palace along with being able to visit many of what makes Christiansborg special.
-There are 10 things you will want to make sure you see at Christiansborg Palace:

 - Royal Jewels